 - Cover with a thin layer of potting soil, about 1/4th inch (0.5 cm).

 - When they sprout, wait for several pairs of leaves to appear.
 Thin out the weaker ones to leave only one.

 If there are many slugs or snails, wait for the plants to have at least 4 pairs of leaves before thinning or transplanting.

 Pruning and caring for your Madagascar periwinkle

-If you’re growing your Madagascar periwinkle outdoors like an annual, simply pull the plant out once the first frost spells have hit – it won’t survive the winter anyways.
+If you’re growing your Madagascar periwinkle outdoors like an annual, simply pull the plant out once the first frost spells have hit.
+It wouldn’t survive the winter anyways.

-If you’re growing a Madagascar periwinkle indoors, in pots, you’ll have to prune it on a regular basis to increase blooming and control its growth.
+If growing a Madagascar periwinkle indoors, in pots, you’ll have to prune it on a regular basis.
+Doing this helps increase blooming and controls its growth.